truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Description:** Retrieves all tools that are available from a specific MCP server (by server ID or name).
 These are external tools hosted on that remote server.

 **Response Fields:** A list of tool definitions coming from the MCP server.
 They likely have similar fields (name, description, etc.), but are not yet local tools in Letta until added.
-This is for viewing what’s available on that server.
+This is for viewing what's available on that server.

 ### POST `/v1/tools/mcp` – Add MCP Tool